redot-src/php-validator/README.md

 ```

-*Note that multiple validations returns an array of failures rather than a Validator instance.*
+*Note that multiple validations return an array of failures rather than a Validator instance.*

 ## Registering rules

-Validator by default came without any registered rules.
+The validator came without any registered rules by default.
 You can add them by using the `Validator::registerRule()` method.

 ```php